 Moderator: Patrick Mascia, Analyst, Vantage Partners

 Organizations commit significant resource to alliance deals that are central components of the organization’s long term strategy.
-Too often, however, such deals get “thrown over the fence” from those who identify the asset, to those responsible closing negotiating the deal and finally those responsible for managing the working relationship with the partner organization.
-This group will explore some the challenges and some best practices for launching an alliance for success.
+Too often, however, such deals get “thrown over the fence” from those who identify the asset, to those responsible for closing negotiations, to those finally responsible for managing the working relationship with the partner organization.
+This group will explore some of the challenges and some best practices for launching an alliance for success.

 Table 2: Effective Measurement of the Value of Alliance Management – A Holy Grail?